yegor256/blog/_posts/2016/jan/2016-01-05-how-to-punish-employees.md

 tasks all go to the employee who deserves punishment.
 Of course, you must look unbiased &mdash; be very polite and supportive, acting as if you're a good friend!

+{% quote Leaving the office at 5 p.m. is a privilege; only the best employees can afford it %}

 **Spread Rumors**.
 Simply show your annoyance of his poor results, but not to his face.
 Talk